peternsilva/galvanize-bookshelf-solution/5_heroku_deployment.md

 # Heroku Deployment

-In this assignment, you'll deploy the application to Heroku.
+In this assignment, you'll deploy your database-driven application to Heroku.

 ## Pre-deployment